mattk410/BonApp-Widget/README.md

 # BonApp Widget

 BonApp Widget is an [Übersicht](https://github.com/felixhageloh/uebersicht) widget written in JavaScript.
-It searches the daily offerings of cafeterias and locations catered by Bon Appetit Managment Company for the menu  ([much like this interface](http://www.cafebonappetit.com/)).
+It searches the daily offerings of cafeterias and locations catered by Bon Appetit Management Company for the menu  ([much like this interface](http://www.cafebonappetit.com/)).

   - Search for cafeterias by name
   - View daily menu items by station